ManojChandran/SaaSinAWS/README.md

 # Overview

-Every other day a new start-up is in market with a software service,  Most of these offer Software as a service.
-Industry has changed much after cloud, Enterprise started relying on these SAAS providers more.
+Every other day a new start-up is in market with a software service,  Most of these offer Software as a Service.
+Industry has changed much after cloud and Enterprise started relying on these SAAS providers more.
 With this git repository we are going to implement a multi-tenant SAAS infrastructure in AWS cloud.
-We will be implementing it as software as code and use Terraform to do it.
+We will be implementing it as infrastructure as code, using Terraform.

 * Terraform vesrion : 0.11.13